 Plus, even though rental prices have grown in the last ten years, the high purchase price of a property in London means it can be difficult to achieve a solid, profitable rental yield – a key consideration for any buy-to-let investor.

-And, a report from JLL predicts that London will lead the way in terms of rental price growth, as graduates and young professionals continue to flock to the capital.
+Moreover, London leads the way in terms of rental price growth, as graduates and young professionals continue to flock to the capital.

 When it comes to London property, there’s often lots of hype.
 Certain areas are quickly touted as hotspots or the next big thing, without much evidence.